How Much Screen Time Is Too Much for Kids? (An Honest Guide for Parents)

 It’s awareness.

-Small, steady habits — like reading together, talking about emotions, and spending intentional time offline — shape children far more than the occasional extra cartoon.
+Small, steady habits — like reading together, talking about emotions, and spending intentional time offline — shape children far more than the occasional extra screen.

 Final Thoughts